 Many people are reluctant to the idea of home equipment because it can take up a lot of space, space that many of us don’t have.
 Enter the folding treadmill.
 Today you can find a large variety of such machines that can be easily folded and put away when you’re not working out.
 Because it has wheels, it’s also easy to move it around to and from the place you stored it.

 Exercising on a regular basis is great for both your physical and mental health.
 In order to truly reap the benefits it’s also important to keep track of your activity.
 This way you’ll be able to hold yourself accountable, to stay updated with the progress made along the way and take delight in your fitness accomplishments.

 You can monitor your physical activity simply using your phone.
-There’s no need to purchase an additional gadget as long as can accurately track your progress through your phone.
-Simply download an app like our own ActivityTracker and stay updated with your step count, distance walked or ran, amount of calories burned or active time.
+There’s no need to purchase an additional gadget as long as can accurately track your progress through your iPhone or Android device.
+All you have to do is download a pedometer app like our own ActivityTracker.
+The app will automatically record your movement on the treadmill and keep you updated with your step count, distance walked or ran, amount of calories burned or active time.